Find out how to register for Machine Games Duty (MGD), how much you’ll have to pay and your other responsibilties.

-You can cancel your MGD registration if you:
+You should cancel your registration and deregister if you:

 - no longer provide machine games for play

-- wish to join a group or a partnership
+- want to join a group or a partnership

-You can tell HMRC up to 3 months before you want to cancel your registration.
+You can tell HMRC up to 3 months before you want to deregister.

-You’ll need to keep accurate records for MGD to show:
+You need to keep accurate records to show: